aerospike-community/aerospike-linqpad-driver/AIContext/Examples.NativeClient.md

 ---

-### Native Aerospike client: server-side nested CDT expression for `CustInvsDoc` TrackId
+### Native Aerospike API mode: Native Aerospike client: server-side nested CDT expression for `CustInvsDoc` TrackId

 Use this pattern when the user asks for native Aerospike client code with server-side expressions for the nested document/list/map path: